 models except in emergency if you don't have the shorter replacement bolts.
 This website has the

-number for the proper slightly shorter bolts, which are installed on clean and dry and then Loctite
+number for the proper slightly shorter bolts, which are NOT used with washers.
+Install clean, dry, & Loctite

-BLUE on the threads before assembly.
+BLUE on the threads, just a drop or so, before assembly.
 SEE section 26, below, for expanded information.

 Transmission output flange center large nut: 148-173 foot-pounds, probably OK to even 190.....in

 any case, absolutely clean and dry (this is a taper fit).....and do not clean with gasoline.
 I use 160.

 TAPER FITS must be 100% CLEAN and DRY!!